Abu Bakr al-Baghdadi: Suspected location

-According to an Associated Press interview with a Yazidi slave of his, Baghdadi had tried to escape to Idlib in late 2017 along with a wife and his security guards, but returned midway due to fear of an attempt on his life.
+According to an Associated Press interview with a Yazidi slave of his, al-Baghdadi had tried to escape to Idlib in late 2017 along with a wife and his security guards, but returned midway due to fear of an attempt on his life.
 According to her, he later first stayed at Hajin for a week, before travelling to Dashisha where she stayed for four months at the home of his father-in-law Abu Abdullah al-Zubaie.
 She stated that he would only move around at night and in disguise, along with five of his guards, stating she last met him in the spring of 2018 before a new master took her away.

-Baghdadi's brother-in-law Mohamad Ali Sajit, during an interview with Al Arabiya, described Baghdadi during the last months of his life as having been "a nervous wreck" who would often suspect ISIL governors of betrayal.
-Sajit stated that he met Baghdadi for the first time in Hajin in late 2017, and that the final time was in the desert located along the Iraq-Syria border.
-According to Sajit, Baghdadi only traveled with five to seven confidantes, which included Abul-Hasan al-Muhajir, his security head Abu Sabah, al-Zubaie who was killed in March 2019, and Tayseer alias Abu al-Hakim, ISIL's former wali of Iraq.
-Sajit further stated that while in hiding, Baghdadi always kept a suicide vest with him, ordered others to do the same, sometimes disguised himself as a shepherd, and that only his confidante al-Muhajir used a mobile phone.
-Sajit also related how on one occasion Baghdadi had to be hidden in a pit to save him from a possible raid along the Iraq-Syrian border, that Baghdadi's diabetes had worsened in the end due to his constantly trying to evade capture, and that he didn't fast during Ramadan, nor let his associates do so.
+Al-Baghdadi's brother-in-law Mohamad Ali Sajit, during an interview with Al Arabiya, described al-Baghdadi during the last months of his life as having been "a nervous wreck" who would often suspect IS governors of betrayal.
+Sajit stated that he met al-Baghdadi for the first time in Hajin in late 2017, and that the final time was in the desert located along the Iraq-Syria border.
+According to Sajit, al-Baghdadi only traveled with five to seven confidantes, which included Abul-Hasan al-Muhajir, his security head Abu Sabah, al-Zubaie who was killed in March 2019, and Tayseer alias Abu al-Hakim, IS's former wali of Iraq.
+Sajit further stated that while in hiding, al-Baghdadi always kept a suicide vest with him, ordered others to do the same, sometimes disguised himself as a shepherd, and that only his confidante al-Muhajir used a mobile phone.
+Sajit also related how on one occasion al-Baghdadi had to be hidden in a pit to save him from a possible raid along the Iraq-Syrian border, that al-Baghdadi's diabetes had worsened in the end due to his constantly trying to evade capture, and that he didn't fast during Ramadan, nor let his associates do so.

 Early reports of death, bodily harm, and arrest

 According to media reports, al-Baghdadi was wounded on 18 March 2015 during a coalition airstrike on the al-Baaj District, in the Nineveh Governorate, near the Syrian border.
-His wounds were apparently so serious that the top ISIL leaders had a meeting to discuss who would replace him if he died.
-According to reports, by 22 April al-Baghdadi had not yet recovered enough from his injuries to resume daily control of ISIL.
+His wounds were apparently so serious that the top IS leaders had a meeting to discuss who would replace him if he died.
+According to reports, by 22 April al-Baghdadi had not yet recovered enough from his injuries to resume daily control of IS.
 The US Department of Defense said that al-Baghdadi had not been the target of the airstrikes, and "we have no reason to believe it was Baghdadi."
-On 22 April 2015, Iraqi government sources reported that Abu Ala al-Afri, the self-proclaimed caliph's deputy and a former Iraqi physics teacher, had been installed as the stand-in leader while Baghdadi recuperated from his injuries.
+On 22 April 2015, Iraqi government sources reported that Abu Ala al-Afri had been installed as the stand-in leader while al-Baghdadi recuperated from his injuries.